 This does not only mean being present on different channels; being accessible means helping customers quickly find what they need.
 For example, the right FAQs on the support page, availability of a support executive on live chat without a long waiting time, being connected to a live support person without a long wait, etc.

 Make sure to map the customer journey and identify points where customers frequently reach out for service.
-It will help you create an omnichannel support strategy.
+It will help you create an omnichannel customer support strategy.

 2. Increase First Call Resolution